 3.4 When repairing blisters in a fiberglass pool or spa you must grind the blister out and make smooth.
 Once water is released let dry for 24 hours.
 Fill all blisters with AquaGuard® Patch material, (this is a 1 quart kit with applicator tool).
 Fill in blister, let dry 4-6 hours (ambient temperature 76°F and up).
 Sand smooth with orbital sander and 60 grit sand paper.

-4.1 All personnel should wear proper safety equipment and protective clothing during the handling, mixing and application of all AquaGuard® products.
-This includes protective eye wear, OSHA approved vapor masks and soil resistant gloves.
+All personnel should wear proper safety equipment and protective clothing during the handling, mixing and application of all AquaGuard® products.
+This includes protective eye wear, vapor masks and latex gloves.

 4.2 Thoroughly tape and cover areas that are not to be rolled with the coating material (tile, returns, pool light, etc.) to insure that these areas are adequately protected.
 The lower water tile line shall be taped 1/8 inch above the bottom of tile edge to insure ease of tape removal and a good bond.
 Or undercut all tile lines with a diamond blade approximately 1/8 inch in depth at a 45° angle.
 This cut can be filled with the initial sealer coat, and continuously filled when roll applied.
 We do offer trowel/patch kit for all derogated areas.

-4.3 AquaGuard®5001 Primer/Sealer should be used at a temperature of 80-85°F, add one (1) gallon can of activator to the five (5) gallon can of resin.
+4.3 AquaGuard®5001 Primer/Sealer should be kept at a temperature of 80-90°F, it should not be applied at temperatures below 60°F to insure ease of application and a consistent finish.
 DO NOT LEAVE AQUAGUARD 5001 PRODUCTS IN DIRECT SUNLIGHT FOR AN EXTENDED TIME, THEY WILL OVER HEAT AND SHORTEN POT LIFE CONSIDERABLY!
+Add the one (1) gallon can of activator to the five (5) gallon can of resin.
 Mix 1.5 minutes with a Drywall mixing paddle.
 NOTE: Always mix product counter clockwise to reduce air entrapment and splash out.
 Never dilute the primer units, and they may be split in half (pre-mix resin 5 gallon can first for 1.5 minutes for proper blending).

 4.4 PRIMER/SEALER APPLICATION DATA